Teton Pass

 |

-Picture locations: top
+Picture locations: top left:

-modern road, bike trail in foreground; bottom
+road, bike trail in foreground; bottom left: bike

-left: bike trail again; bottom right: Snake
+trail again; bottom right: Snake River crossing at

-River crossing at eastern start of profile;
+eastern start of profile; bottom: summit view

-bottom: summit view looking east during late
+looking east during late afternoon light.

 History